State Farm Center: Concerts

+State Farm Center is also used for various welcome events for incoming freshman and transfer students.

 "Illinois Renaissance" renovation

 In the autumn of 2008, school officials, led by Athletics Director Ron Guenther, conducted a study to decide whether to refurbish the then-named Assembly Hall or build a new basketball arena.
 In 2010, the university opted to renovate the existing structure designed by University of Illinois alumnus Max Abramovitz, and selected the architectural firm AECOM to design the renovation.
 The athletic department sent surveys to I-Fund and season ticket holders to gauge demand for various premium seating options.
 Architects used this information to create schematic drawings and architectural renderings near the end of 2012, which then Athletics Director Mike Thomas used to aid in fundraising for the project.
 The anticipated renovation cost was between $150 and $160 million, and construction would not start before spring of 2014.
 As part of the renovations, State Farm Insurance purchased the naming rights to the arena for $60 million over 30 years.